Lincoln Memorial

-The building is in the form of a Greek Doric temple and contains a large seated sculpture of Abraham Lincoln and inscriptions of two well-known speeches by Lincoln, the Gettysburg Address and his second inaugural address.
+Doric style columns line the temple exterior, and the inscriptions inside include two well-known speeches by Lincoln, the Gettysburg Address, and his second inaugural address.
 The memorial has been the site of many famous speeches, including Martin Luther King Jr.'s "I Have a Dream" speech delivered on August 28, 1963, during the rally at the end of the March on Washington for Jobs and Freedom.

-Like other monuments on the National Mallincluding the nearby Vietnam Veterans Memorial, Korean War Veterans Memorial, and World War II Memorial – the national memorial is administered by the National Park Service under its National Mall and Memorial Parks group.
+Like other monuments on the National Mall, including the nearby Vietnam Veterans Memorial, Korean War Veterans Memorial, and World War II Memorial, the national memorial is administered by the National Park Service under its National Mall and Memorial Parks group.
 It has been listed on the National Register of Historic Places since October 15, 1966, and was ranked seventh on the American Institute of Architects' 2007 list of America's Favorite Architecture.
-The memorial is open to the public 24 hours a day, and more than 7 million people visit it annually.
+The memorial is open to the public 24 hours a day, and more than seven million people visit it annually.

 History

+Construction and dedication

-The first public memorial to United States President Abraham Lincoln in Washington, D.C., was a statue by Lot Flannery erected in front of the District of Columbia City Hall in 1868, three years after Lincoln's assassination.
+The first public memorial to U.S. President Abraham Lincoln in Washington, D.C., was a statue by Lot Flannery erected in front of the District of Columbia City Hall in 1868, three years after Lincoln's assassination in Ford's Theatre.
 Demands for a fitting national memorial had been voiced since the time of Lincoln's death.
 In 1867, Congress passed the first of many bills incorporating a commission to erect a monument for the sixteenth president.
 An American sculptor, Clark Mills, was chosen to design the monument.
-His plans reflected the nationalistic spirit of the time, and called for a 70 ft structure adorned with six equestrian and 31 pedestrian statues of colossal proportions, crowned by a 12 ft statue of Abraham Lincoln.
+His plans reflected the nationalistic spirit of the time and called for a 70 ft structure adorned with six equestrian and 31 pedestrian statues of colossal proportions, crowned by a 12 ft statue of Abraham Lincoln.
 Subscriptions for the project were insufficient.

 The matter lay dormant until the start of the 20th century, when, under the leadership of Senator Shelby M. Cullom of Illinois, six separate bills were introduced in Congress for the incorporation of a new memorial commission.
 The first five bills, proposed in the years 1901, 1902, and 1908, met with defeat because of opposition from Speaker Joe Cannon.
 The sixth bill (Senate Bill 9449), introduced on December 13, 1910, passed.
-The Lincoln Memorial Commission had its first meeting the following year and United States President William H. Taft was chosen as the commission's president.
-Progress continued at a steady pace and by 1913 Congress had approved of the commission's choice of design and location.
+The Lincoln Memorial Commission met for the first time the following year and President William H. Taft was chosen as the commission's president.
+Progress continued steadily, and in 1913 Congress approved the commission's choice of design and location.